 “I remember you talking about your older brothers.”

-Joe shrugged as he turned back to brushing his horse again.
+Joe refused to look up and shrugged as he stood up to start brushing his horse again.
 “Well, Adam lives in Boston and Hoss … Hoss died.”
 He gripped onto his horse’s mane as a fresh wave of grief crashed over him and he brushed the horse’s flank even harder.

 “I couldn’t save my sister.”